You can create a custom switch security switching profile with MAC destination addresses from the allowed BPDU list and configure rate limiting.

 You can optionally describe the setting that you modified in the profile.

-Toggle the BPDU filter button to enable BPDU filtering.
+Toggle the BPDU Filter button to enable BPDU filtering.
+Disabled by default.

 When the BPDU filter is enabled, all of the traffic to BPDU destination MAC address is blocked.
 The BPDU filter when enabled also disables STP on the logical switch ports because these ports are not expected to take part in STP.